-Karachi: The University of Karachi has informed MS/PhD and MS (Surgery) and MD (Medicine) students 2008 that the examination forms and fee will be
+Karachi: The University of Karachi has informed MS/PhD and MS (Surgery) and MD (Medicine) students 2008 that the examination forms and fee will be accepted till May 23.

-that the examination forms were available at the BASR section during the office hours.
+The university's registrar announced on Tuesday that the examination forms were available at the BASR section during the office hours.

 The forms and along with the prescribed fee can be submitted at the campus branch of the NBP and UBL.
 App